 In 1890 the National Woman Suffrage Association (NWSA) and the American Woman Suffrage Association (AWSA) merged, and Phoebe was outspoken in her support of the NWSA leadership.
 This antagonized women in both organizations, locally and nationally.

 She also ruffled feathers as a Missouri representative on the Board of Lady Managers for the 1893 World’s Columbia Exposition in Chicago.
-She had a job as secretary of the board, but attempted to dominate the meetings, and was fired.
-She sued for reinstatement, but lost.
+She had a job as board secretary but attempted to dominate the meetings and was fired.
+She sued for reinstatement but lost.

 As a lobbyist, Couzins spoke out against the temperance movement, which sought to prohibit the sale and consumption of alcohol.
 Her actions upset acquaintances in the women’s movement as temperance was a favorite cause of many suffragists.
 In 1902 Couzins experienced a change of heart and again supported the suffrage movement.